NadiDami/CrowdHailer.github.io/_drafts/ddd/form-objects.md

     @value
   end
 end
+# {% endhighlight %}
 ```

 Such value objects as the password object are described in my previous post.

+A form object should know when an item is invalid.
+However it should not need to know the validation logic of every input it might receive.

 ## Typtanic extension
 A value object when given invalid input throws an error.
 This is because the string 'ballons' is NOT an email.